-In addition to the B.A.Min. and A.A.Min. degrees, Nazarene Bible College offers one non-degree program: Ministry Preparation Program (MPP).
-The MPP program meets the requirement for the elder ordination course of study for the Church of the Nazarene.
-The program is currently not approved for Federal Financial Aid.
+In addition to the B.A.Min. and A.A.Min. degrees, Nazarene Bible College offers two non-degree programs: Ministry Preparation Program (MPP) and El Programa de Preparación Ministerial (PPM).
+These programs meet the requirements for the elder ordination course of study for the Church of the Nazarene.
+These programs are currently not approved for Federal Financial Aid.